 Yah-ta-hey is a tiny town located in the state of New Mexico.
 With a population of 612 people and two constituent neighborhoods, Yah-ta-hey is the 101st largest community in New Mexico.

-When you are in Yah-ta-hey, you'll notice that it is more blue-collar than most other communities in America.
-35.04% of Yah-ta-hey’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Yah-ta-hey is a blue-collar town, with 36.46% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Yah-ta-hey is a town of transportation and shipping workers, service providers, and professionals.
-There are especially a lot of people living in Yah-ta-hey who work in healthcare (20.51%), food service (19.66%), and sales jobs (9.40%).
+There are especially a lot of people living in Yah-ta-hey who work in healthcare (21.88%), food service (17.71%), and personal care services (10.42%).

 Overall, Yah-ta-hey’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.